How Mohawk decides when to close the college due to weather

-Temperatures are falling and snow is the forecast.
-While many of students and employees will studying or working remotely this year, there are still many others who will be coming to campus this winter.
-With winter's arrival comes the possibility of campus closures due to threatening weather.
-It’s important to become familiar with Mohawk College’s procedures for closing the college and to know where to go for the latest news and information.
+Temperatures are falling and snow is in the forecast.
+With winter's arrival comes the possibility of campus closures due to hazardous weather conditions.
+It is important to become familiar with Mohawk College’s procedures for closing the college and to know where to go for the latest news and information.

 Closing a campus or the entire college is a not a decision the college takes lightly.
-Classes need to be made up, and tests and exams may need to be rescheduled.
+Classes need to be made up, tests and exams may need to be rescheduled and events may need to be cancelled.
 At Mohawk College, the decision to close is guided by the college’s policies and procedures for emergency closures.
 The college’s facilities and security teams will make the best decision based on the information available at the time.

-Mohawk will only close its campuses when remaining open would pose a danger to students and employees while on campus or would prevent a large number of them from coming to campus or returning safely to their homes.
-The decision to close is made with input from several people and includes considerations such as the ability to clear campus walkways, roads and parking lots, the conditions of the roads in and around Hamilton and the availability of public transit.
+Mohawk will only close its campuses when remaining open would pose a danger to students and employees while on campus or would prevent a large number of students and employees from coming to campus or returning safely to their homes.
+The decision to close is made with input from several individuals and includes considerations such as the ability to clear campus walkways, roads and parking lots, the conditions of the roads in and around Hamilton and the availability of public transit.

-If it looks like the college will need to close, the goal is to make the closure announcement not later than 6 a.m. that morning.
-When the college needs to close part way through the day, every effort is made to announce the closure by 3 p.m. to allow enough time to notify Continuing Education students and instructors.
+If it looks like the college will need to close, the goal is to make the closure announcement no later than 6 a.m. that morning.
+When the college needs to close part way through the day, every effort is made to announce the closure by 3 p.m. to allow enough time to notify Continuing Education students and instructors involved in evening classes.

-No matter what the college decides, it is important for students and employees to make their own assessment about whether it’s safe to come to campus or not.
-The college encourages faculty and employee managers to consider the weather conditions when someone chooses to stay home, recognizing that some people may be traveling from locations that are receiving more snow than the area around the college.
+No matter what the college decides, it is important for students and employees to make their own assessment about whether or not it is safe to come to campus.
+The college encourages faculty and employee managers to consider the weather conditions when someone chooses to stay home, recognizing that some people may be traveling from locations that are impacted by hazardous weather conditions that are further away from the college.

 The best way to learn about closures is to sign up for Mohawk’s SAM (Security Alert Messenger) service.
-SAM uses text messages, social media, the college website, and email to quickly inform students and employees that the college is closed.
-SAM is also used for Lockdowns and other emergencies that require rapid communication with the college community.
-Students should also stay tuned to local media outlets as they will also share news of a college closure.
+SAM uses text messages, social media, the college website, and email to inform students and employees that the college is closed.
+SAM is also used for lockdowns and other emergencies that require rapid communication with the college community.
+Students should also stay tuned to local media outlets, as they will also share news of a college closure.

-Students and employees are also encouraged to make themselves familiar with Mohawk’s College’s Emergency Procedures.
+Students and employees are also encouraged to make themselves familiar with Mohawk College’s Emergency Procedures.